Measurement Lab (M-Lab) Speed Test Information

 What dashboards are available to me today to view speed test data from M-Lab?
 M-Lab provides premade dashboards to report on internet speeds, collected via their standard NDT (Network Diagnostic Tool), which are averaged over larger areas like school districts and counties.
 Data also includes provider speeds within those areas.

 What data can I view from the M-Lab speed test?
 M-Lab provides a dashboard that can answer the following question: What are the average speeds from a zip code, city, county, congressional district or state perspective?
-For information on how to use this dashboard, refer to the How to View Speed Test Data topic on this page.

 Has the FCC provided household broadband guidelines?
 Yes.
 Their household broadband guidelines are here.